leo-bogert/perfect-flac-encode/README.md

 # Description:
 This is an encoder script for EAC "Test & copy image" mode.
 It splits the WAV image to WAV singletracks according to the EAC CUE and encodes them to FLACs.
-Its goal is to produce perfect FLAC files by verifying checksums in all steps and being totally paranoid.
+Its primary goal is to produce perfect FLAC files by verifying checksums in all steps and being totally paranoid.
 For guaranteeing this, it does the following checks and aborts if any of them fails:

 * It checks the EAC LOG to make sure that AccurateRip reported a flawless rip.